The Onion Bar & Grill

 It all started in 1978 when we introduced the first gourmet burger in Spokane.
 Our first menu had over 44 different kinds of exotic burgers and it took Spokane by storm.
-Today our menu has grown but our commitment to only using the finest ingredients prepared fresh by trained chef’s remains the same.
+Today our menu has grown but our commitment to only using the finest ingredients, thoughtfully prepared fresh, by trained chef’s remains the same.

 FARM TO TABLE …

 We purchase local sustainable products and prepare field to fork as much as possible.
 We cook nearly everything from scratch and fresh daily.
 We use only Alaskan deep water cod, halibut and only wild Alaskan Salmon.
 We purchase 100% fresh local beef for our burgers and use local bakeries to prepare our amazing breads.
 Our commitment to quality includes cooking whole barons of beef and fresh turkeys off in our kitchens daily.
 Each year our owners and Chefs hand select over 80 tons of Ranger Russet potatoes during harvest to make our giant extra fancy steak fries.
 We cook them only in heart healthy 100% non-hydrogenated soy bean oil and we never use trans-fatty oil in our fryers.

 Our Chefs and General Managers are Serve Safe Certified which exceeds all federal guidelines for nutritional safety.
 If you have special dietary needs, please let us know.